heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/COURSE_MATERIAL.md

 it is too complex or too simple.

-**Please do it a soon as possible, even if you do not have a clear idea yet as it will help us to plan the practical work review and feedback session.**
+**Please do it a soon as possible, even if you do not have a clear idea yet as it will help us to plan the practical work review.**

 ## Grading criteria